ACIM & ACOL

 Here again we simply ask you to let your own heart or Inner Teacher be your guide, instead of getting into an intellectual quagmire of confusion over use of terms and apparent philosophical discrepancies.
 Listen to these words from ACIM:

-This is not a course in philosophical speculation, nor is it concerned with precise terminology. . . .
+This is not a course in theoretical philosophy, nor is it concerned with precise terminology . . .
 All terms are potentially controversial, and those who seek controversy will find it.

 Yet those who seek clarification will find it as well.
 They must, however, be willing to overlook controversy, recognizing that it is a defense against truth in the form of a delaying maneuver.
-(ACIM, FIP Edition, C-in-1-2)
+(ACIM Sparkly Edition, Preface 16-17)

 Doesn’t it seem plausible that Jesus would not just dictate a course but also observe its results and deliver a “course correction” if he noticed that the movement was veering off its intended direction?
 Hasn’t Jesus himself stated that knowledge is shared with us on a “need to know” basis?
 ACIM says,